 What are some things you can do with a pressure washer?

-*Note: Depending on your pressure washer, you may need to use the right attachment for delicate fabrics.
+Please note that depending on your pressure washer, you may need to use the right attachment for delicate fabrics.
 When in doubt, test a small area first!
-Pressure washers work best when used on surfaces made from tough materials such as concrete, stone pavers, wood decks etcetera – don’t expect miracles if you’re trying to get stains out of thin fabric like cotton T-shirts.
+Pressure washers work best when used on surfaces made from tough materials such as concrete, stone pavers, and wood decks, so don’t expect miracles if you’re trying to get stains out of thin fabric like cotton T-shirts.

 PLEASE also use caution when attempting to wash fabrics with a pressure washer.
 If the pressure is too hard, you can actually tear holes in the fabric.